genderkit/genderkit/_articles/double-incision-mastectomy.md

 You can read more about mastectomy on the [NHS Choices website](http://www.nhs.uk/conditions/mastectomy/Pages/Introduction.aspx).

-You can also read more about chest surgeries on the [Manchester Chest Wall Contouring Clinic website](http://www.pat.nhs.uk/our-services/general-surgery-gender.htm) and the [website of specialist surgeon Andrew Yelland](http://transurgery.com/).
+You can also read more about chest surgeries on the [Manchester Chest Wall Contouring Clinic website](http://www.pat.nhs.uk/our-services/general-surgery-gender.htm).

 ### Cost and funding